 Practical Advice for Using Benzoic Acid

-When working with benzoic acid, it is essential to follow safety precautions to minimize potential hazards.
+When working with benzoic acid, Make sure you follow safety precautions to minimize potential hazards.
+It matters.
 Although benzoic acid is a weak acid, it can still cause irritation to the skin, eyes, and respiratory tract.
 Always wear appropriate personal protective equipment (PPE), such as gloves, safety glasses, and a lab coat, when handling benzoic acid.
 Work in a well-ventilated area to avoid inhaling dust or vapors.

 If benzoic acid comes into contact with your skin or eyes, rinse the affected area immediately with plenty of water for at least 15 minutes.
 If irritation persists, seek medical attention.
 In case of accidental ingestion, do not induce vomiting and seek medical advice promptly.
 Store benzoic acid in a tightly closed container in a cool, dry, and well-ventilated area, away from incompatible substances such as strong oxidizing agents.